andyanguiano/CPSC350_A4/README.md

 Andy was the only one who pushed to github but Thomas and Andy worked together on all the code.

-Note: Our simulation is empty at time 0 and begins at time 1, this could be why some stats are off by a little.
+NOTE: Our simulation is empty at time 0 and begins at time 1, this could be why some stats are off by a little.